simpledotorg/simple-server/doc/howto/sms_reminder_experiments.md

 - We get a daily summary on slack on #ab-testing-stats.
 Check on the "Pending notifications" report everyday.
   This number should always be 0.
 If not, some reminder messages are not being sent to patients and this problem requires investigation.
   Inspect error reports in [Sentry](https://sentry.io/organizations/resolve-to-save-lives/issues/?project=1217715) to find and fix the problem.
-- Run `rake:get_account_balance` every once in a while, check the balance and recharge if needed.
+- Run `deploy:rake task="bsnl:get_account_balance"` every once in a while, check the balance and recharge if needed.

 **Notes**

 - Depending on the cadence, notifications may go out for a few days after the experiment has "ended".
 - Visits are monitored and patients are evicted until 15 days (`MONITORING_BUFFER`) from the last enrollment date.
+- Monitoring includes:
+  - Recording the statuses of notifications
+  - Marking visits for patients who returned to care
+  - Evicting patients who have invalid data
+- Reasons for eviction:
+  - appointment_moved - the appointment was rescheduled or patient agreed to visit on a later date.
+This makes the `days_to_visit` calculation dubious so we just evict the patient.
+  - new_appointment_created_after_enrollment
+  - notification_failed
+  - patient_soft_deleted

 ### Important links